appINPP/root2data/README.md

 The .root files used for conversion had been generated with ROOT6.30 but the simple structure of these file ensure compatibility with most updated ROOT versions.
 ## Prerequisites

-The following will create a python virual environment at the same time activate it:
+The following will create a python virtual environment at the same time activate it:

 ```
 source create_env.sh